brettephillips/DatabaseAppDevelopment/README.md

 #### Scope
 * Out-of-scope: Players will not be able to play against each other using their saved decks.
 * We will only be dealing with English cards.
+* Information of individual cards and sets will be displayed.
 * The scope of the project includes searching through cards and saving cards in a “Deck List”.
 The scope also includes viewing and rating saved card lists from other users.

 #### Input